remult/remult/docs/tutorials/sveltekit/validation.md

 }
 ```

-Our operations done using Form Actions (`addTask` and `deleteTask`) also make direct API calls and as such receive a similar `error` object.
-As currently configured, we are only picking the `message` property and returning it to the front-end as the `error` property using Sveltekit's `fail`:
+In our form actions, we are destructuring the `message` property of the `error` property in the `try-catch` block and returning it to the front-end using Sveltekit's `fail()`:

 ```ts
 // src/routes/+page.server.ts